mampfes/hacs_waste_collection_schedule/README.md

 date_template: '{{value.date.strftime("%a, %m/%d/%Y")}}'
 ```

-### 2. How do I show the number of days to the next appointment?
+### 2. How do I show the number of days to the next collection?

 Set `value_template` within the sensor configuration: